Footer Build Information Implementation Guide

 Version Shows "1.0.0" Instead of Project Version

-- Verify
+- Verify <Version>in project file

-is set - Rebuild application after version changes
+- Rebuild application after version changes

 Footer Not Displaying